 Copper Bolus (2 gram capsule) – given orally at 3 months of age.

 Disbud kids at 3-8 days after they are born or when you can feel the little horn bud, but never later than 10 days of age.
 If you’ve never done it before, have someone come and do it so you can learn.
-Make sure and give bucklings a double dose and create the figure 8 on both sides.
-Research the way the horn grows so you make the second burn in the correct direction.
-Some diagrams online have it backwards.
+For bucklings, some will burn the figure 8 on both sides.
+Bucklings have more horn growth than does.
+As a result, it’s become common practice to make 4 burns on bucklings.
+I don’t have enough personal experience to have a strong opinion on this.
+I just know some experienced goat owners don’t perform the figure 8 style burn, while others do.
+Currently we are not doing 4 burns.
+I only do 2, the same as the does.

 Feed